OpenVidu/openvidu.io-docs/docs/deployment/enterprise/aws.md

 ### OpenVidu Enterprise Configuration

-Technically, you can connect to any instance through SSH, but this could lead to inconsistencies in the configuration, because master nodes and media nodes are now **volatile objects** of the infrastructure.
+Technically, you can connect to any instance through SSH to change OpenVidu Enterprise configuration, but this will lead to inconsistencies in the configuration, because master nodes and media nodes are now **volatile objects** of the infrastructure.
 They exist temporary, they can be destroyed and new nodes can be created, so the configuration can not live on any EC2 instance.
 For this reason, administrative task are done via **API Rest** or **by changing a persisted configuration file in a S3 bucket.**

 </br>

-#### 1) Change the configuration via API Rest (Recommended)
+#### 1) Change the configuration via API Rest

 While OpenVidu Enterprise is running, you can change some parameters of OpenVidu by calling [/openvidu/api/restart](reference-docs/REST-API/#post-restart).
 All OpenVidu master nodes will restart automatically and the configuration will be persisted in an S3 bucket.
 All modifiable parameters are [documented](reference-docs/REST-API/#body_8).

+Take into account that not all parameters can be changed via API Rest, so in case you need to change something which can not be changed using this method, you must change the [S3 configuration file](#2-change-configuration-by-modifying-s3-configuration-file-not-recommended)

 </br>